 Compostable food containers: there are multiple types of compostable materials being used to make disposable food containers, the most popular of which are made from a “papery” type of material called bagasse – they look like this:

 If you got takeout food in a disposable container that looks like the material in the above photo, it can go into your bucket!
 If you don’t mind ripping it into a few pieces, this will help it break down faster in our piles.

 Egg cartons: if they are clean, please recycle them.
 If wet or soiled with organic materials, please rip them up and you can place them in your bucket.

 Newspaper: please note that we can also take newspaper, but if your newspaper is clean, Philadelphia will accept it in your recycling bin, and this is a better option!
-Please be sure you remove the glossy paper inserts and please tear it up or shred it.
+If you do place soiled newspaper in your Circle Compost bucket, please be sure you remove the glossy paper inserts and please tear it up or shred it.
 When newspaper goes into our piles without being shredded or torn, it takes a very long time to break down!